edgexfoundry/edgex-go/docs/quick-start/Ch-QuickStart.rst

     docker-compose ps

-**Note:** *Initialization or seed containers, like config-seed, will have exited as there job is just to initialize the associated service and then exit.*
+**Note:** *Initialization or seed containers, like config-seed, will have exited as their job is just to initialize the associated service and then exit.*

 .. image:: EdgeX_GettingStartedUsrActiveContainers.png